prebid/prebid.github.io/prebid-server/features/pbs-storedreqs-java.md

 ## Overview

 There are two different kinds of stored requests:
-- impression-level stored requests: these are scoped to the contents of a single OpenRTB `imp` object
+- **impression-level stored requests**: these are scoped to the contents of a single OpenRTB `imp` object
-- top-level stored requests: these are scoped to the entire OpenRTB package, and is where you can place details in ext.prebid, tmax, site, etc. It is not recommended to place imp objects in this type of stored request.
+- **top-level stored requests**: these are scoped to the entire OpenRTB package, and is where you can place details in ext.prebid, tmax, site, etc. It is not recommended to place imp objects in this type of stored request.

 ## PBS-Java Stored Request Quickstart